milliedavidson/group5-project-codefirstgirlsaloud/README.md

 <br>

-# CHAPTER ONE
+# ChapterOne
-## An overview 📚
+## 📚 An overview

 Finding your next great read can be overwhelming with the huge selection of books out there.
-Chapter One is here to help you cut through the clutter and discover books you'll love.
+ChapterOne is here to help you cut through the clutter and discover books you'll love.

-Chapter One makes it easy to search through millions of books and filter by your preferences like genre, length, publication date, and reviews.
-No more endless scrolling and guessing - just tell Chapter One what you're looking for and get tailored recommendations.
+ChapterOne makes it easy to search through millions of books and filter by your preferences like genre, length, publication date, and reviews.
+No more endless scrolling and guessing - just tell ChapterOne what you're looking for and get tailored recommendations.

 **Key features:**